JuliaClimate/MeshArrays.jl/docs/src/index.md

 # MeshArrays.jl documentation

-`MeshArrays.jl` is a `Julia` package.
-It defines an Array type for collections of inter-connected arrays, and extends standard methods to readily operate on these `MeshArray`s.
-Its `exchange` methods transfer data between connected subdomains of the overall mesh.
+`MeshArrays.jl` mainly defines an array type that can contain / organize / distribute collections of inter-connected arrays as done in climate models (see `EarthGrids` plot below).
+The `MeshArray` type is a sub-type `AbstractArray` with an `outer array` where each element is itself a 2D `inner array`.
+This setup allows different choices for the outer and inner arrays -- for example `DistributedArrays` and `AxisArrays`, respectively. `MeshArrays.jl` thus provides a simple but efficient and general solution to analyze and simulate climate system variables.

-The internals of a `MeshArray` instance are regulated by index ranges, array sizes, and inter-connections that are encoded as a `gcmgrid` struct.
-Such a computational framework is often useful in Earth System Modeling which can involve advanced domain decomposition methods (see below).
+The internals of a `MeshArray` are simply regulated by index ranges, array sizes, and inter-connections that are encoded in the `gcmgrid` struct.
+Such an approach is often useful in climate modeling which can involve advanced domain decompositions (see `EarthGrids` plot).
+The `exchange` methods readily transfer data between connected subdomains to allow for easy computaton of partial derivatives and related operators (e.g. gradients, curl, divergence) across subdomain edges though.
+This allows precise transport, budget, etc computations in climate models.

-`MeshArrays.jl` aims to provide a simple but versatile and powerful solution to this end.
-It was first introduced in this [JuliaCon-2018 presentation](https://youtu.be/RDxAy_zSUvg) as `gcmfaces.jl` (see [this other repo](https://github.com/gaelforget/JuliaCon2018Notebooks.git) for notebooks).
+`MeshArrays.jl` was first introduced as as `gcmfaces.jl` in a [JuliaCon-2018 presentation](https://youtu.be/RDxAy_zSUvg).
+[This notebook folder](https://github.com/gaelforget/GlobalOceanNotebooks.git) demonstrates how its data structures can be used to accurately analyze the General Ocean Circulation.
+Examples include computations of [ocean heat transport](https://doi.org/10.1038/s41561-019-0333-7) and streamfunctions that are impportant and widely studied aspects of the climate system.

 _Contents:_